bcantoni/altauto/README.md

   * Research and experimenting on a good model + prompt that works well
   * Make it easy to change the model and prompt
 * Script to read all Markdown .md files in the project, find any image references without alt text, and run the generator script to add it
-* GitHub action to run the above automatically and, if any changes made, create a pull request to bring in the alt text additions
+* GitHub action to run the above automatically and, if any changes made, create a pull request to bring in the alt text additions (create_pull_request action: https://github.com/peter-evans/create-pull-request/blob/main/docs/examples.md)

 ### check-files.py